Al-Shabaab (militant group): Membership

-In February 2012, Fu'ad Qalaf Shongole, an al-Shabaab officer with responsibility for "awareness raising", encouraged a Somali gathering to send their unmarried daughters to fight jihad with al-Shabaab, which until then had used only male fighters.
+In February 2012, Fu'ad Qalaf Shongole, an Al-Shabaab officer with responsibility for "awareness raising", encouraged a Somali gathering to send their unmarried daughters to fight jihad with Al-Shabaab.
+Until then, Al-Shabaab had used only male fighters.
 However, according to International Crisis Group, women rarely participate directly in military affairs, though they do play important roles in recruitment, intelligence, and explosives smuggling.

 History

 Al-Shabaab was founded in Las Anod in 2003.
 During that same year, the American Central Intelligence Agency began covert operations targeting the Islamic Courts Union (ICU) by backing anti-ICU Somali warlords with the aim of preventing the formation of a 'Taliban like' state in Somalia that could provide haven to al-Qaeda.
 In 2005, Mogadishu was hit by a significant wave of unexplained assassinations and disappearances.
 The Islamic Courts claimed that covert US government operations and warlords were targeting high ranking ICU officials.
-According to C. Barnes & H. Hassan, "It was in this context that a military force known as al-Shabaab ('the Youth') emerged, related to but seemingly autonomous of the broad based Courts movement."
-Contrary to many reports, al-Shabaab was neither the armed wing of the Islamic Courts Union nor its most important military component.
+According to C. Barnes & H. Hassan, "It was in this context that a military force known as Al-Shabaab ('the Youth') emerged, related to but seemingly autonomous of the broad based Courts movement."
+Contrary to many reports, Al-Shabaab was neither the armed wing of the Islamic Courts Union nor its most important military component.
 Al-Shabaab fighters operated as the youth wing of the Courts' militia and gained a fierce reputation during the war against the CIA-backed Somali warlord alliance in Mogadishu in early to mid-2006, distinguishing themselves within the ICU's military wing.